-I like simple taste tamagoyaki with only salt, but some people like sweet tamagoyaki with sugar.
+I like the simple taste of tamagoyaki with only salt, but some people like sweet tamagoyaki with sugar.
 If you add sugar, it will burn easily, so It's better to cook quickly.

-Dashi version is called Dashi maki and it's more savory and it's really good.
+The dashi version is called Dashi maki. it's more savory, and it's really good.

 You can add 1 teaspoon for each one.